 Minimizing and decluttering everything in the home will help give you that blank slate, where you can start to curate everything that’s left in the home to create an atmosphere that piques interest and shows off your home’s full worth.
 It may be hard work, but it’s definitely worth it!

 If minimal house staging sounds like a nightmare, then consider selling your house as is to HomeGo.
 We don’t ask you to do or fix anything.
-Just schedule a walk-through of your property, get a cash offer on the spot, and close knowing you are working with a licensed professional who put you first.
+Just schedule a walk-through of your property and get a cash offer on the spot.
 Get started today.